Eastern Front (World War II): Casualties

 When the Axis countries of Central Europe were occupied by the Soviets, they changed sides and declared war on Germany (see Allied Commissions).

-Some Soviet citizens would side with the Germans and join Andrey Vlasov's Russian Liberation Army, Ukrainian Liberation Army, Georgian Legion and other Ostlegionen units.
+Some Soviet citizens joined Andrey Vlasov's Russian Liberation Army, Ukrainian Liberation Army, Georgian Legion and other Ostlegionen units.
 Most of those who joined were Soviet POWs.
 These foreign volunteers in the Wehrmacht were primarily used in the Eastern Front but some were assigned to guard the beaches of Normandy.
 The other main group of men joining the German army were citizens of the Baltic countries annexed by the Soviet Union in 1940 or from Western Ukraine.
 They fought in their own Waffen-SS units, including the Latvian Legion and the Galicia Division.

 The Soviet Union also used defectors from the Axis countries in combat.
 The Red Army had two divisions formed of Romanian POWs, the Tudor Vladimirescu Division and the Horea, Cloșca și Crișan Division; during the Siege of Budapest, some Hungarians joined the Volunteer Regiment of Buda of the Red Army.
 The USSR did not have a full analogue of the Vlasov Army which would consist of Germans, however, members of the National Committee for a Free Germany, formed mostly of German POWs, were allowed to form small units known as Combat Groups (Kampfgruppen) which participated in combat with the Wehrmacht in its rear areas and at the front as an auxiliary force of the Red Army and the Soviet partisans, although combat was not their main purpose.
-In the Third Reich, members of the National Committee for a Free Germany were known as "Seydlitz Troops", under a name given after Walther von Seydlitz-Kurzbach who had defected to the USSR because of the widespread myth that he had his own pro-Soviet military formation.
+In the Third Reich, members of the National Committee for a Free Germany were known as "Seydlitz Troops", named after Walther von Seydlitz-Kurzbach who had defected to the USSR; there was a widespread myth that he had his own pro-Soviet military formation.

 Hitler's notorious Commissar Order called for Soviet political commissars, who were responsible for ensuring that Red Army units remained politically reliable, to be summarily shot when identified amongst captured troops.
 Axis troops who captured Red Army soldiers frequently shot them in the field or shipped them to concentration camps to be used as forced labourers or killed.
 Additionally, millions of Soviet civilians were captured as POWs and treated in the same manner.
 It is estimated that between 2.25 and 3.3 million Soviet POWs died in Nazi custody, out of 5.25–5.7 million.
-This figure represents a total of 45–57% of all Soviet POWs and may be contrasted with 8,300 deaths out of 231,000 British and U.S. prisoners, or 3.6%.
+This figure represents a total of 45–57% of all Soviet POWs and may be contrasted with 8,300 deaths out of the 231,000 British and U.S. prisoners, or 3.6%.
 About 5% of the Soviet prisoners who died were of Jewish ethnicity.